Please note: The words glyphosate and GMO’s are used interchangeably throughout this article.

 How Glyphosate May Impact Health

-A big concern is the association with glyphosate exposure and the frequency of cancer.
+A big concern is the association with glyphosate exposure and the frequency of developed health problems.

-A study from the International Journal of Clinical Medicine concluded that high glyphosate pollution is associated with increased frequencies of cancer, and in March 2015, the World Health Organization determined that glyphosate is “probably carcinogenic to humans” (5, 6, 7).
+A study from the International Journal of Clinical Medicine concluded that high glyphosate pollution is associated with increased frequencies of health issues, and in March 2015, the World Health Organization determined that glyphosate has the potential to harm the body (5,6,7).

-In fact, there have been three lawsuits just this year awarded against Monsanto, the company that created glyphosate claiming that glyphosate causes cancer.
+In fact, there have been three lawsuits just this year awarded against Monsanto, the company that created glyphosate claiming that glyphosate causes health issues.

-One of those lawsuits was from a California man named John Barton who was diagnosed with non-Hodgkin lymphoma in 2015, and claimed that using glyphosate for decades was the cause of his cancer.
+One of those lawsuits was from a California man named John Barton who was diagnosed with non-Hodgkin lymphoma in 2015, and claimed that using glyphosate for decades was the cause of diagnosis.

 In addition to those lawsuits, there are 11,000 current pending complaints against Monsanto (7).